 The condition known as post-traumatic stress disorder is an anxiety disorder that has been recognized by the American Psychiatric Association (APA) for many years. the disorder typically manifests in a person as a result of a traumatic event.
 What researchers have discovered about PTSD is that it typically leads to a number of psychological responses that can impact the way a person sleeps, processes emotions, reacts to situations that remind them of the trauma, and maintains close personal relationships.

 Comorbidity is common for PTSD patients. the term “comorbidity” refers to a condition that often presents with other associated conditions.
-Studies have suggested that depression, mood disorders, substance use disorders, and other anxiety disorders have high comorbidity rates with PTSD.
+As the name would suggest, comorbidities can increase the likelihood that another medical complication results in death.
+Studies have indicated that depression, mood disorders, substance use disorders, and other anxiety disorders have high comorbidity rates with PTSD.

 Identifying Symptoms of PTSD After a Car Accident

 Recognizing the telltale signs of PTSD after a car accident can be critical for obtaining a diagnosis and beginning the process of recovery.
 Below are some of the most common identifiable symptoms that should give you concern about the possibility that you have sustained PTSD after a car accident.

 Being hyper-alert or constantly on edge is a common symptom of Post Traumatic Stress disorder.
 Hypervigilance stems from thinking you are in a dangerous situation or that something bad is going to happen soon when, in reality, the situation is normal.

 Physical symptoms of hypervigilance include sweating, shallow breathing, and an increased heart rate.
 You might also experience sudden, knee-jerk reactions to external stimulus that gets mistaken for a real threat.
 This is the body preparing for a danger that is not actually there.
 Persistent worrying and planning for unlikely eventualities are also a side-effect of hypervigilance.